 This means you should make sure your email is easy to read.
 Use short sentences, and highlight key text.
 Can people understand your message by only reading the bolded parts?
 Use simple language too – don’t write over the heads of much of your audience.

 Develop a voice.
 Write as a person, to a person.
 The more you sound like a real person instead of a robot, the more people will want to read your emails.
-Al Franken’s email is a great example of this – his emails sound exactly like him.
+Elizabeth Warren’s emails are a great example of this – her emails sound exactly like her.
 One of the goals of your campaign or organizational email program should be to sound like the candidate or organization, rather than a generic email that could have come from anybody.
 If you have the resources, you can dig deep into this, developing “personas” of what your members look like and tailoring your content accordingly.
 But a good first step is to sound authentic and at least somewhat unique.
 Don’t disappear in a wave of similar mass email– you’re competing in a marketplace of thousands of campaigns and non-profits all emailing their supporters on a regular basis.

 Your content should be compelling.
 It’s your audience’s choice whether to keep reading (and whether to read your next email or unsubscribe).
 Make sure they choose to read your content, by not wasting their time or boring them.